 - You can also run ads through Adsense via your Google Ads account.
 Adsense gives you control over the look of your ads and gives you access to Google’s high-quality search ads.
 Your ads can be shown on external sites when a user does a relevant search.

 3. Search Partners didn’t work for your ads before, so there is no point in trying them again

-It’s worth considering how features improve and change over time.
-Google is continually announcing new tools and advertising opportunities – which is the case when it comes to search partners.
-For example, smart bidding was added last year – changing results for many users.
+It’s worth considering how features change and improve over time.
+Google is always announcing new tools and advertising opportunities – even when it comes to search partners.
+For example, smart bidding was added last year which changed results for many users.